ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Ceedling’s role in your test suite

-A test executable is not all that hard to create by hand, but it can tedious, repetitive, and error-prone.
+A test executable is not all that hard to create by hand, but it can be tedious, repetitive, and error-prone.

 What Ceedling provides is an ability to perform the process repeatedly and simply